 One of the first things you should do is to put in an air-lock.
-With the extra door you can close of the entry area.
+With the extra door, you can close off the entry area.
 This is especially important in Winter, then

 the moment you open the front door the warm air gets sucked out and you have to start afresh.
 In summer it can be open all the time, but there should be a way in winter to close it off.

 Many might think, there is no point replacing one or 2 windows, it won’t make a difference.
 But you would be surprised what you can achieve.
 Especially big windows lead to unwanted heat gains or losses.
 Even just replacing some windows can make a massive difference.